-Property insurance from March 1, 2017, the DLD (Dubai Land Department) made it mandatory for all tenants to use the Standard Tenancy Contract for all short-term rentals in Dubai.
-The only exception is the property leases in the DIFC (Dubai International Financial Center which includes commercial, residential, and professional uses.
-This new tenancy contract endeavours to align the provisions of Law No. 26 of 2007 with the tenancy contract that the tenants and the landlords sign and regulate their relationship in Dubai.
+From March 1, 2017, the Dubai Land Department(DLD) made it mandatory for all tenants to use the Standard Tenancy Contract for all short-term rentals in Dubai.
+The only exception is the property leases in the DIFC (Dubai International Financial Center) which includes commercial, residential, and professional uses.
+This new tenancy contract endeavors to align the provisions of Law No. 26 of 2007 with the tenancy contract that the tenants and the landlords sign and regulate their relationship in Dubai.
 It has led to a professional and transparent property market, limited disputes between the two parties and guaranteed rights of parties to tenancy contracts.
 In this article, we will talk about the tenancy contract and its rules to help you understand its clauses and ensure that you consider the important factors before signing the dotted line.

 The Primary Provisions of the Tenancy Contract

 Earlier, there was a wide range of contract formats being used in the market.
 Further, some of these contained clauses which were not in sync with the Tenancy Law of Dubai (Law No. 26 of 2007 further amended by Law No. 33 of 2008 in Dubai).
 The new standard tenancy contract was introduced to address these discrepancies.
 One of the most important changes was that the new contract was made subject to the Tenancy Law.
 This meant that while parties could add/remove conditions to the contract, none of these conditions could conflict with the applicable laws and regulations regarding property in Dubai (including the Tenancy Law).

 Also Read: Cheapest places to rent in Dubai